 What is the Best Treatment for Diverticulitis?

-If you experience symptoms such as bloating, swelling, pain, abdominal cramping, constipation or diarrhoea you may need to take a different route in treating diverticulitis.
+If you experience symptoms such as bloating, swelling, pain, abdominal cramping, constipation, or diarrhoea, you may need to take a different approach to treating diverticulitis.

-Consuming a high-fibre diet as you should with diverticulosis can actually make diverticulitis worse.
-This is because food such as whole grains, nuts and beans can irritate your polyps, even more, causing painful flare-ups.
+Consuming a high-fibre diet, as you should with diverticulitis, can make it worse.
+Food such as whole grains, nuts, and beans can irritate your polyps even more, causing painful flare-ups.

-Flare-ups happen when the growth pouches become inflamed or infected so you may need to switch to a clear liquid diet, take antibiotics or even have surgery.
-If you suffer from diverticulitis then make sure you do not consume more than 12 grams of fibre per day, and choose foods such as eggs, white pasta, bread, Greek yoghurt or canned fruits as part of your diet.
-If you are suffering from an extreme flare-up, you should look to a liquid diet of broths, smoothies, as well as increased consumption of water.
-With extreme pain make sure you seek medical advice.
+Flare-ups happen when the growth pouches become inflamed or infected, so you may need to switch to a clear liquid diet, take antibiotics or even have surgery.
+If you suffer from diverticulitis, make sure you do not consume more than 12 grams of fibre per day, and choose foods such as eggs, white pasta, bread, Greek yoghurt or canned fruits as part of your diet.
+If you are suffering from an extreme flare-up, you should look to a liquid diet of broths and smoothies and increased water consumption.
+With extreme pain, make sure you seek medical advice.

 The Queen of Health

 Nichola Flood at The Queen of Health is an Irish health and nutritional coach who can turn your life around permanently.
-Not only are our coaching programmes great for weight loss but will improve your overall health on the inside, and minimise your risk of diverticular disease.
+Not only are our coaching programmes great for weight loss, but they will also improve your overall health and minimise your risk of diverticular disease.
 Become the best version of yourself and book a free call with Nichola today to start your health and wellness journey.

 Top 5 Smoothies to Help Fight Fatigue